Breast Reduction Surgery

 This procedure may also leave you with uneven breast size or unevenly positioned nipples.
 These events are rare and highly avoidable most especially if you take the time to choose a good surgeon.
 A permanent loss of sensation on the nipples can also be a common complication due to the loss of blood supply after surgery.
 Infection is also a possibility but this can be easily avoided through proper surgical or aseptic technique and aftercare.

 Yes, breast reduction should provide permanent results.
 However, you should also be aware that the remaining fat cells could enlarge if you gain excess weight.
-There are also other factors that can increase breast size even after surgery such as pregnancy or hormones (natural or synthetic).
+Other factors can increase breast size even after surgery such as pregnancy or hormones (natural or synthetic).
 It is advised that you discuss these concerns with your surgeon so that potential adverse effects could be prevented.

 You will notice a change in breast volume after the procedure and this will even improve after a week.
 If you have experienced any physical pain associated with having large breasts, you may notice some relief once the swelling abates.